 When are letters of recommendation due?

 Include your letters with your medical school application.
 You can also add letters of recommendation up until you submit your secondary application, though you shouldn’t procrastinate.
 They are a key piece of your application that shouldn’t be left to the last minute.
-It takes time to ask for letters, and you need to give the letter writer adequate time to complete it.
+It takes time to request letters, and you need to give the letter writer enough time to complete them.

 Secondary applications are due between July and January, but it’s best to submit yours, along with your letters, by the end of the summer.